TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-end-user-capabilities-edit-appointment.md

             ![RadScheduleView Edit Appointment](images/radscheduleview_end_user_capabilities_edit_appointment_01.png)

 *
-            In order to edit an appointment just double click it in the
+            In order to edit an appointment just double click it in the __RadScheduleView__.

 * If the appointment is not a recurrent one, the edit appointment dialog appears immediately.